Understanding Light Spectrum for Indoor Growing

 - Blue Light (400-500nm): Promotes vegetative growth and leaf development

-- Green Light (500-600nm): Less utilized but helps light penetrate lower canopy
+- Green Light (500-600nm): Less utilized but helps light penetrate the lower canopy

 - Red Light (600-700nm): Critical for flowering and fruiting stages